 When will the IIBF AML KYC registration start?

-The IIBF registration dates for the AML KYC exam are expected to be released soon along with the notification PDF.
-The AML KYC Exam Date 2026 will also be released by the IIBF along with the registration schedule for the examination.
-Typically, the Institute conducts exams on the 2nd and 4th Saturdays and Sundays.
+The IIBF registration dates for the AML KYC exam have been released along with the notification PDF.
+For May, the exam has been scheduled for 9th and 23rd May 2026.
+The exam dates have been announced along with the registration schedule.
+Typically, the Institute conducts examinations on the 2nd and 4th Saturdays and Sundays.
 However, the frequency of the examination may be revised based on the needs of the banking industry.

 |---|